How to support your immune system?

 This is the question we come across more than anything else at the moment.
-With this post we would like to give some advice on how to maintain a healthy and strong immune system and hopefully help to empower people to take action and stay healthy.
+Here’s some thoughts on how to maintain a healthy and strong immune system and hopefully help to empower everyone to take action and stay healthy.

 Vitamin C accumulates in many immune cells and strengthens the skin barrier to keep potential harmful pathogens out.
 Furthermore, supplementation with Vitamin C appears to be able to both prevent and treat respiratory and systemic infections.